mikea/crabbox/README.md

 ### RFID and command mapping

 - Enable the `rpi` feature and configure `[rfid]` with your RC522 pins (`bus`, `irq`, optional `reset`).
-- Map tag IDs to command strings under `[rfid.tags]`, e.g. `0A1B2C3D = "PLAY"`, `ABCD1234 = "SHUFFLE kids/*"`.
+- Map tag IDs to command strings under top-level `[tags]`, e.g. `0A1B2C3D = "PLAY"`, `ABCD1234 = "SHUFFLE kids/*"`.
 - RFID tags can trigger the same commands as the pipe or web UI; filters/globs work the same way.
+The last seen tag is shown on the web UI.

 ## Configuration
 - Create a TOML config file (see `config.toml` for an example) and point the service to it.
 At minimum you need one `[[music]]` directory and a `[server]` section.